infews/biz_ruby/README.md

 # Biz Ruby Experience Reports
 _**An Irregular Unconference for Mid-sized Ruby and Rails Shops**_

 Welcome to Biz Ruby, a community of developers at mid-sized Rails shops who wish to share their experience solving real-world problems.
+More information & inspiration lives in the [Announcement discussion][kickoff].

 This is an experiment at sharing this information in between more formal conferences.
 Our primary mechanism is the **Experience Report**, a one hour tech-talk with a light-weight presentation with Q&A. We hope to share information, solve problems, and build a network.